abhineet123/MTF/Examples/ReadMe.md

 mexMTF is the Matlab interface to MTF.

-mexMTF commands are invoked using the MATLAB function [success, out1, out2, ...] = mexMTF('command',p1,p2,...) where p1, p2, ... are the
+mexMTF commands are invoked using the MATLAB function `[success, out1, out2, ...] = mexMTF('command',p1,p2,...)` where `p1, p2, ...` are the
-parameters required for the command and out1, out2, ... are the outputs produced, if any.
-The first output success is a flag that indicates whether or not the command invocation was successful. \
+parameters required for the command and `out1, out2, ...` are the outputs produced, if any.
+The first output `success` is a flag that indicates whether or not the command invocation was successful. \
- mexMTF has both single and multi threaded versions where the latter, called mexMTF2, is recommended as being faster and more stable.
-A complete example of using it can be found in
+ mexMTF has both single and multi threaded versions where the latter, called `mexMTF2`, is recommended as being faster and more stable.
+A complete example of using it can be found in `matlab/runMTF2.m` (or `runMTF.m` for the single threaded version).
-\~vis/ugrad\_vision\_w13/src/MTF/Examples/matlab/runMTF2.m (or runMTF.m
-for the single threaded version).

 Using mexMTF to capture images:
 -------------------------------